jneem/blog/content/posts/linesweeper/index.md

-[Linesweeper](https://github.com/jneem/linesweeper) is a library that takes shapes (defined by Bézier curves) as input, and computes their union, intersection, or other related operation.
+[Linesweeper](https://github.com/jneem/linesweeper) is a library that takes shapes (defined by Bézier curves) as input, and computes their union, intersection, or other related operation (let's call these operations "boolean ops").

 ![An example of two overlapping shapes, decomposed into intersection and set differences](logo.svg)